Svedrin/hgit/README.md

 I've come to completely avoid `git rebase` for the following reasons:

 * When you're working on a branch on multiple machines and you want to sync changes back and forth between them, `rebase` creates a hassle because you will no longer be able to blindly run `git pull`.
-Instead, you have to pass the `--rebase` option when a rebase has happened.
+Instead, you have to pass the `--rebase` option when a rebase has happened, which means you have to first _check_ if a rebase has happened.
 This is annoying, especially when multiple people are working on the same branch.
 * It's unnecessary: Just merge from master to update the feature branch, and squash your commits when merging back to master.
 GitHub has a button for that now!

 # Compatibility with git